Motorcycle Tires 101

-In this do it yourself (DIY) section, we’ve been covering simple, affordable check-ups you can easily perform yourself that will keep your motorcycle safe and running well.
-You can find your bike’s regular service intervals and other important bike-specific information in what we like to call M.O.M., or your motorcycle owner’s manual.
+In WRN's do it yourself (DIY) section, we cover simple, affordable check-ups you can easily perform yourself that will keep your motorcycle safe and running well.
+You can find your bike’s service intervals and important bike-specific information in what we like to call M.O.M.
+That's your motorcycle owner’s manual.
 M.O.M. always has the answer!

-In this article we will cover one of the most important parts of your motorcycle —tires.
-Your bike’s tires are the only things that make contact with the road when you’re riding, so it’s important to take good care of them.
+In this article we will cover one of the most important parts of your bike—tires.
+Your motorcycle tires are the only things that make contact with the road when you’re riding, so it’s important to take good care of them.

-It’s important to check your bike’s tire pressure if you have added a load or have changed elevation significantly in a single ride and will be staying at the new elevation for longer than a lunch break.
-As an example, the difference between sea level and Big Bear Lake, CA, is almost 8,000 feet and can be ridden in three hours.
+Check the motorcycle tire pressure if you add a load or change elevation significantly and will be riding at the new elevation for more than an hour.
+For example, the difference between sea level and Big Bear Lake, California, is almost 8,000 feet and can be ridden in three hours.

-Information on specs for tire pressure will come from M.O.M.
-It might even be on a sticker on your bike somewhere if you’re interested in a treasure hunt.
+Information on specs for motorcycle tire pressure will come from M.O.M.
+It might even be on a sticker on your bike's swingarm or frame.

+If you find an offending object that is embedded in place, if the tire is not losing air, cautiously ride to the nearest shop for inspection.
 Whether it is leaking or not, you may be able to get professional help to remove the object and repair the puncture on site.
-You can also apply a tire patch that is designed to get you far enough to be fixed by a pro without leaving you stranded.
+You may also be able to apply a tire patch to get you to the shop without leaving you stranded.

 If your bike’s tire pressure is high or low, simply release or fill with air until it is at the recommended pressure.
 It is normal for tire pressures to vary due to heat, elevation, and weather changes.
 So check often and maintain accordingly.

-The general rule of thumb for tread wear is that anything less than 3/32” or approximately 2mm (just touching Lincoln’s head on a penny) means it’s time to replace your tire.
+The general rule of thumb for tread wear is that anything less than 3/32” or approximately 2mm means it’s time to replace your tire.

 Keep an eye on the age of the tires.
-Every DOT tire has an age stamp on the sidewall, indicating the week and year the tire was manufactured.
+Every DOT tire has an age stamp on the sidewall, indicating the week and year of manufacture.

 If your tire is beyond its age limit and you’ve confirmed this with the manufacturer, replace it.
-You never know what the inside of the tire looks like and dry rot can be a dangerous and invisible problem.
+You never know what the inside of the tire looks like and dry rot can be an invisible danger.

 If you find that you only need to replace one tire, you need to replace it with the same make and model of the tire.
 Tire tread patterns are engineered to work together, and mixing two different tread patterns and compounds can cause a dangerous situation.
 And please, for the love of riding, always select a motorcycle-specific tire!

-How to Choose a Motorcycle Tire in Four Simple Steps
+How to Replace a Motorcycle Tire in Four Simple Steps

 Do not get overwhelmed by the overly-complicated size, load rating, speed rating, and compound explanations you might find on many online tire guides.
 What you really need to know can be explained in a few simple steps.

-- Determine your rim size—front and rear will be different—and motorcycle weight.
-M.O.M. has the answer (unless your bike’s wheels have been changed from the OEM standard equipment.)
+- Determine the rim size, front and rear, and motorcycle weight.
+M.O.M. has the answer, unless your bike’s wheels have been changed from the OEM standard equipment.

-- Determine your riding style: adventure, sport, touring, long distance, commuting, cruising, etc. Most manufacturers make a tire for every situation imaginable.
+- Determine your riding style: adventure, sport, touring, commuting, cruising, etc. Most manufacturers make a tire for every situation imaginable.

 - Determine the most important feature to you.
-Do you want a tire that will last the longest, have the most traction, have an aggressive profile, perform best in rain or dirt, or some combination of several factors?
+Do you want a tire that will last the longest, have the best traction, perform in rain or dirt?
 You can find descriptions for what all these features mean right on the manufacturers’ websites.
 We’ve included a few examples below.

 - Search for tires available in the correct size and style that focus on your top priorities.
-The best way to do this is to combine online research and advice from your local shop/dealer.
-Asking for help is a great tool, just always consider the source!
+The best way to do this is to combine online research and advice from your local shop.
+Asking for help is a great tool, just always consider the source.

 Falling prey to price: Online deals can seem too-good-to-be-true and are hard to pass up.
-Keep in mind, tire blowouts from a warehouse could mean a batch of tires is getting too old to sell and they want to get rid of them by slashing prices.
+Keep in mind, tire bargains from a warehouse could indicate a batch of old tires that they want to get rid of.

 Longevity: meant to last as long as possible, usually requires a hard compound that heats up slower and doesn’t “melt” or wear down as quickly.
 Great for touring and cross-country riding.